 Not only do personas help agencies save time by improving efficiencies in creating and targeting content, but they also allow agencies to make smarter decisions for their clients and budget better as they invest in new channels and technology.

-Download our whitepaper to learn how agencies are using data and analytics capabilities to drive new business, improve client tenure, and stay ahead of a fiercely competitive marketplace by meeting high client expectations:
+Learn how agencies are using data and analytics capabilities to drive new business, improve client tenure, and stay ahead of a fiercely competitive marketplace by meeting high client expectations:

 As Content Marketing Manager, Natasia is responsible for helping strategize, produce and execute Data Axle's content.
 With a passion for writing and an enthusiasm for data management and technology, Natasia creates content that is designed to deliver nuggets of wisdom to help brands and individuals elevate their data governance policies.
 A native New Yorker, when Natasia is not at work she can be found enjoying New York’s food scene, at one of NYC’s many museums, or at one of the city’s many parks with her two teacup yorkies.